 • Graduate School of Biomedical Sciences: Grade Appeals Policy

 Students who feel that they have been mistreated in a manner that is not directly addressed by any of the specific policies identified above are encouraged to refer to the policies and procedures governing student complaints, grievances, and appeals within their school.
 Relevant school policies include the following:

-• School of Allied Health Sciences: Student Complaint Resolution and Hearing Policy (addresses academic and non-academic issues, including grade appeals) and Academic Misconduct Policy (addresses academic complaints against a student)
+• School of Health Professions: Non-Grade Grievance Policy and Academic Misconduct Policy (addresses academic complaints against a student)

 • School of Medicine–Lubbock: Student-Faculty Dispute Resolution Policy, Student-Student Dispute Resolution Policy, Sexual Harassment Policy, and Dismissal and Appeals Policies and Procedure

 • Paul L. Foster School of Medicine at El Paso: Student Faculty Dispute Resolution Policy